Mindware-Lab/Ashton-Smith-Gaffiero-Interventions/MRC_Grant/MRC_General_Application_Plan_v1.md

 The readiness group will document:

-* evidence available for each requirement;
+* evidence available for each readiness requirement;
 * status of the BPS enabling study;
 * unresolved scientific, clinical, computational, technical, IP and governance risks;
-* the BPS enabling study;
-* unresolved scientific, clinical, computational, technical, IP and governance risks;
 * probability of completing a competitive application by each deadline;
 * resources required for each funding option;
+* status of the proposed single Impact Acceleration development step;
-* risk of diluting the proposal through parallel applications;
+* risk of diluting the proposal through parallel or overlapping applications;
 * reasons for proceeding, deferring or selecting another route.

 The decision will be agreed with: